Topic

 Reference is also made to UDI 2010-101 Residence permits for students.

 It is a condition that the researcher is to stay at a university, institute or similar for research purposes.
 The researcher must finance his/her stay in Norway with own funds.
-Reference is made to the guideline on residence permits for researchers with own funds.
+Reference is made to UDI 2010-098 Residence permits for researchers with own funds.

 Trainees mediated via an organisation or who participate in an exchange programme under the auspices of the EU are entitled to apply for a residence permit from Norway.